Fair admissions statement

 - You are attending a pre-sessional English Language programme at Royal Holloway and fail to meet progression requirements to the main degree.
 Please note that you must show evidence that you have made every effort to complete it successfully, i.e. attended classes and submitted any required assessments.

 - Your Tier 4 Student Visa application has been refused.
-A copy of the visa refusal document must be sent to the university.
+You must send a copy of the visa refusal document to the College.

 - You have applied for funding from a recognised funding body for the full year’s tuition fees and are unsuccessful in securing the funding necessary for your studies.
 Documentary proof must be provided.